k21971/YendorBot/README.md

-# beholder
+# evilbot
-IRC Announce Bot for hardfought.org, based on http://ascension.run/deathbot.py run with twistd, as follows: twistd -y beholder.py
+IRC Announce Bot for #evilhack, based on https://github.com/NHTangles/beholder run with twistd, as follows: twistd -y beholder.py
 Some enhancements to the original deathbot code include: